Grants & Funding

 - Overview of IDEA Excess Cost Calculation 2016-2017 Submission (PDF) - Coming Soon

 Maintenance of Effort

 IDEA mandates that school divisions meet a maintenance of effort (MOE) obligation.
-The MOE regulation requires school divisions to spend at least the same amount of local or local plus state dollars for a current school year on the delivery of special education and related services, as were spent the previous year.
+The MOE regulation requires school divisions to spend at least the same amount of local or local plus state dollars for a current school year on the delivery of special education and related services, as were spent from the same source for preceding fiscal year.
 This collection is intended to report costs associated with providing special education and related services to children and youth with disabilities that are above and beyond the costs of providing regular education programs to nondisabled students.